fluencelabs/rfcs/0-overview.md

 ## Conclusion

-We designed Fluence to overcome the limitations of client-server architecture and enable continued innovation of internet applications[ac].
+We designed Fluence to overcome the limitations of client-server architecture and enable continued innovation of internet applications.
 Fluence moves authentication to the network protocol layer and allows expressing complex distributed systems as language primitives, which simplifies the creation of many web applications.
 The protocol components (FCE, DHT, TrustGraph, Consensus layer) combined together compose a unique developer experience expressed in Aquamarine, opening new distributed application architectures.

-Open collaboration around the composition layer will catalyze more innovation than ever possible in either a proprietary cloud ecosystem even the largest technology firms.
+Open collaboration around the composition layer will catalyze more innovation than ever possible in either a proprietary cloud ecosystem or even the largest technology firms.
 The World Wide Web has supercharged humanity's progress by letting people freely collaborate, share ideas, and reuse each other's work.
 Over time, the Web evolved from static page websites to comprehensive dynamic applications but has almost lost its original free composability capabilities as large technology companies have created dominant proprietary ecosystems.
 Fluence restores internet composability, empowering developers  and powering the web of applications.

 The flexibility of Fluence’s architecture enables additional economic models that go beyond the legacy SaaS and advertising that we see today.
 These new business models are based on digital licensing for the applications usage over the network and are possible due to the consensus layer which tracks the financial relationships of the service providers and users.
 This economic opportunity complements the open, customizable and composable Fluence architecture and will help accelerate software innovation.